 An expert mentor to present to your class and assist with testing and analysis at a nearby stream or in the schoolyard

 An invitation to attend the Student Summit in late May for students to present their findings and attend breakout sessions as in a professional conference

 Access to GREEN and Bridges teacher resources on theGREEN website

 Bridges is a robust, interdisciplinary 12-week curriculum and coaching program in its third year that requires additional PD throughout the school year and includes a commitment to engage with community partners and lead students through a stewardship action project.
 Bridges provides additional chemistry kits (approx up to 5 sets per 30 students), pH testing probes, in-depth teacher support, and a veteran teacher network.
 Teachers may elect to participate in Bridges if you have previously participated in the pilot training program.

 Whether you are interested in fall or spring testing please register as soon as possible for the 2021-2022 school year.

-300 students from 13 schools across the Flint River Watershed joined together at Kettering University on May 30th to share their Flint River GREEN water quality data and explore careers in environmental fields!
-Special thanks to the GREEN committee, Flint River Watershed Coalition staff, and Kettering University for helping to make this the best year yet!
+550 students from 9 schools across the Flint River Watershed joined together virtually May 17th – 27th to share their Flint River GREEN water quality data and explore careers in environmental fields!
+Special thanks to the GREEN committee, our guest speakers, our hard working teachers and students, and the I-69 region MiSTEM Network for helping to make this the best year yet!